Journey of Water

-Journey of Water, Inspired by Moana is an upcoming walkthrough Epcot attraction inspired by the animated film, Moana.
-It was originally set to open in 2021 as part of Walt Disney World's 50th Anniversary celebration.
-However, the attraction was delayed to 2023, as part of the "Disney 100 Years of Wonder" celebration, since the opening was postponed indefinitely following the closure of the park due to the COVID-19 pandemic.
+Journey of Water, Inspired by Moana is a walkthrough water trail attraction at Epcot, a theme park at Walt Disney World in Bay Lake, Florida.
+The attraction depicts the Earth's water cycle and is inspired by the 2016 animated film Moana.

+It was originally set to open in 2021 as a part of Walt Disney World's 50th Anniversary celebration.
+However, the attraction was delayed to October 16, 2023, as part of The Walt Disney Company's centennial celebration, due to the COVID-19 pandemic.
+Since then, it was announced that a new outdoor meet-and-greets location called Character Greeting, located next to the attraction, would open on the same date, which became part of Journey of Water Pavilion.